MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 end
 ```

+Yes, Lua will throw an error when `

-An important thing to note is that while the potential of having the code execute faster is a nice bonus, it isn't the main reason grug is a compiled language.
-The fact that TCC is only around 100 KB is attractive enough to be why grug is transpiled to C.
+An important thing to note is that while the potential of compiled code to execute faster is nice, the main reason grug is a compiled language is with the terrifying examples above.
+The reason grug is transpiled to C, is because TCC being only around 100 KB is extremely attractive from an adoption point of view.

 # Tiny embeddable compiler